armoniax/amc-dev-docs/docs/API/Database-API.md

 # Database API

 Store and retrieve the data of Armonia blockchain.
-It organizes data according to the following broad structure.
+It organizes data according to the following structure.

 # Module

 ## Database C API
 C API of database.

 ### Description

 - code - the name of the account with write permission.
 - scope - the account where the data is stored.
 - table - name of the table being stored.
 - record - a row in the table.

 Each transaction specifies a set of valid ranges that can be read and / or written.
 The running code determines what can be written.
 Therefore, the write operation does not allow you to specify / configure the code.